PatrikBak/GeoGen/README.md

 The application can be built via `dotnet build` run in the [Source](Source) folder.

-### Unit tests
+### Unit Tests

 Automated tests can be run via `dotnet test` run in the [Source](Source) folder.

 ## Libraries

-All major logic is written from scratch, with a heavy use of LINQ to objects.
+All major logic is written from scratch, with heavy use of LINQ to objects.

 The following helper libraries have also been used: